markedjs/marked/docs/USING_PRO.md

 marked.use(extension3);
 ```

-All options will overwrite those previously set, except for the following options which will be merged with the existing framework and can be used to change or extend the functionality of Marked: `renderer`, `tokenizer`, `hooks`, `walkTokens`, and `extensions`.
+All options will overwrite those previously set, except for the following options which will be merged with the existing framework and can be used to change or extend the functionality of Marked: `renderer`, `tokenizer`, `hooks`, `walkTokens`, and `tokenizerAndRendererExtensions` (or `extensions` for backward compatibility).

 * The `renderer`, `tokenizer`, and `hooks` options are objects with functions that will be merged into the built-in `renderer` and `tokenizer` respectively.

 * The `walkTokens` option is a function that will be called to post-process every token before rendering.

-* The `extensions` option is an array of objects that can contain additional custom `renderer` and `tokenizer` steps that will execute before any of the default parsing logic occurs.
+* The `tokenizerAndRendererExtensions` option (or `extensions` for backward compatibility) is an array of objects that can contain additional custom `renderer` and `tokenizer` steps that will execute before any of the default parsing logic occurs.

 Importantly, ensure that the extensions are only added to `marked` once (ie in the global scope of a regular JavaScript or TypeScript module).
 If they are added in a function that is called repeatedly, or in the JS for an HTML component in a library such as Svelte, your extensions will be added repeatedly, eventually causing a recursion error.
 If you cannot prevent the code from being run repeatedly, you should create a [Marked instance](/using_advanced#instance) so that your extensions are stored independently from the global instance Marked provides.